-Summary: Cigna Healthcare modified its peripheral nerve destruction coverage policy (Policy 0525) for pain conditions, effective April 26, 2026.
+Summary: Cigna Healthcare modified its coverage policy for peripheral nerve destruction for pain conditions (Policy 0525), effective May 16, 2026.
 Here's what billing teams need to do before that date.

 Quick-Reference Table